Femtosecond laser fabricated nitinol living hinges for millimeter-sized robots: Femtosecond Laser Micromachining

 \section{Femtosecond Laser Micromachining}

 In this section, we detail the fabrication process used to manufacture nitinol living hinges.
-We fabricated our hinges using a \SI{100}{\micro m} thick superelastic nitinol sheet with a transition temperature of \SI{-10}{\degree C} (Nexmetal Corp.).
+We fabricated our hinges using a \alex{\SI{100}{\micro m} thick superelastic nitinol sheet with a transition temperature of \SI{-10}{\degree C} (Nexmetal Corp.).
+All experiments were performed at room temperature.}